ryan-lab-duke/gds-applications-site/book/_build/html/_sources/course-info/python.md

 # Python

-Python packaging has never been pretty and it is probably one of the biggest barriers to entry.

 In order to execute Python code for completing assignments, we will need to install a Python distribution with the necessary packages.
 One option is to use `conda`, a cross-platform, open-source package management system which can be installed using **Miniconda** (a lightweight version of [Anaconda](https://www.anaconda.com/products/individual)).

 ## Install Miniconda